-The objective of the monitoring efforts is to ensure the achievement of tangible results and learning and it will draw from a number of inter-related instruments.
-The basis for programme monitoring is provided by the theories of change (and assumptions), results frameworks and their indicators, for each of the projects being supported.
-Where these are not yet fully in place (i.e. indicators are lacking), they will be completed as soon as possible in order to provide a robust basis for monitoring.
+The objective of the monitoring efforts is to ensure the achievement of tangible results and learning, and it will draw from a number of inter-related instruments.
+The basis for programme monitoring is provided by the theories of change (and assumptions), results frameworks, and their indicators, for each of the projects being supported.
+Where these are not yet fully in place (i.e. indicators are lacking in some cases), they will be completed as soon as possible in order to provide a robust basis for monitoring.

 In practice, there are three levels of analysis: i) high-level factors that influence the context; ii) standard programme implementation monitoring processes, drawing from reporting from implementing partners, and; iii) risk monitoring, including of emerging risks.
+Each of the partners will report against expected results and possible risks.
+This will occur through quarterly and bi-annual consolidated progress reports.
+Soft earmarking will not be separately identified, although it will be possible to assess progress against the prioritised areas (such as CBE from UNICEF) through focusing on these aspects of the reporting.

 In consultation with other donors, Denmark will provide a strategic level layer of monitoring of overall contextual developments.
-At project level, monitoring by implementing partners comprises a mix of online and field-based tools, including, in the case of STFA, third party monitoring (TPM).
-The implementing partners' monitoring, evaluation, accountability and learning (MEAL) systems will ensure close monitoring of changes in the context, including overall political, economic, security, social and humanitarian contextual changes, as well as progress at project level, opportunities and challenges.
+This will be achieved through the coordination and management arrangements established for each intervention.
+In particular, the STFA's Steering Committee, High-Level Advisory Board, and Technical Coordination Working Group will provide a good strategic overview given the number of donors and partners participating.
+At project level, monitoring by implementing partners will comprise a mix of online and field-based tools, including (in the case of STFA and UNICEF) third party monitoring (TPM).
+Although they TPM arrangements have yet to be fully rolled out, the implementing partners' monitoring, evaluation, accountability, and learning (MEAL) systems will ensure close monitoring of changes in the context, including overall political, economic, security, social, and humanitarian contextual changes, as well as progress at project level, opportunities, and challenges.
 Monitoring will guide the continuous assessment of assumptions, theory of change and risks and feed into discussions with partners on lessons learned.

-In the case of the STFA, the contracted third party monitoring serves as an independent layer of verification (to corroborate progress and results against STFA results, outputs, and activities), and to appraise UN agency (specific performance against intended milestones and targets).
-It also contributes to identifying emerging issues and risks that were not initially anticipated during programme design.
-It also provides input to STFA communication initiatives to demonstrate progress and results achieved under STFA-supported interventions.
-Similar arrangements are in place for UN Women (which will utilize field offices for monitoring) and UNICEF (which will use deployed technical extenders (TEs) and outsourced TPM services).
+In the case of the STFA, the contracted third party monitoring serves as an independent layer of verification (to corroborate progress and results against STFA results, outputs, and activities), and to appraise the UN agency (specific performance against intended milestones and targets).
+It also contributes to identifying emerging issues and risks that were not initially anticipated during programme design and provides input to STFA communication initiatives to demonstrate progress and results achieved under supported interventions.
+Similar arrangements are in place for UN Women (which will utilise field offices for monitoring) and UNICEF (which will use technical extenders (TEs) and outsourced TPM services).
 In addition, the three partners will draw from separate third-party evaluation services to conduct fund-level evaluations, including for evaluations that might be requested or recommended by their decision-making organs.

-There will be regular interaction between the implementing partners and Denmark, including in joint fora, such as the STFA Steering Committee, EU and Nordic+ arrangements.
+There will be regular interaction between the implementing partners and Denmark, including in joint fora, such as the STFA Steering Committee, EU, and Nordic+ arrangements.
+By participating in the various donor groups, Denmark will have opportunities for influencing the MEAL and reporting arrangements.
 This will not least be relevant in relation to possible adaptive measures and programme revisions in response to changing contextual circumstances and opportunities/challenges arising.
 Given the general focus on Afghanistan, the collection and communication of achieved results will be given attention.